macroing/OpenRC/distribution/org.macroing.gdt.openrc-0.1-beta/README.md

 TODO
 ----
 This list contains some of the features and improvements that are likely to come in the future.
 The order of the list is not indicative of importance.
 It's the order I came to think about things to add.
-* Better texture management.
-Currently only one can be used.
 * Fix the shading algorithm to take into account occluding shapes.
 * Add texture mapping to planes and triangles.
 * Add vertex colors to triangles for shading with gradients.